Mistmage/Akashic-Codex/Privacy Policy.md

 # Data Collection & Storage
 The Extension stores website links, titles, and dates only locally on your device.

-No data is transmitted or stored externally unless explicitly exported or sent via API by the user.
+No data is transmitted or stored externally unless explicitly exported or sent via REST API by the user.

 # Data Usage
 Stored data is available solely for personal reference and management within the Extension.

-Users can download stored data or send it via API based on their preferences.
+Users can download stored data or send it via REST API based on their preferences.

 The Extension does not process or analyze user data beyond storage functionality.